 When and where does the abortion actually happen?

 You will take the mifepristone when you are ready.
 24 – 48 hours after taking the mifepristone, you will insert misoprostol tablets into your cheeks or into your vagina.
 The misoprostol tablets make the uterus cramp, you should bleed heavier than a period and the pregnancy will come out.
 Most patients will experience moderate pain but for some it may be mild and for some, quite severe.
 You may experience some side effects from the medication.
-This only happens to a small percentage of patients and usually goes away within a few hours.
+This usually goes away within a few hours.
 If you bleed less than a normal period – 24 hours later you will take a second set of 4 pills of misoprostol pills.

 How well do the drugs work?